Simplified energy landscape of the $\phi^4$ model and the phase transition: Mean-field model with a vanishing quadratic term in the local potential

-Anyway, a necessary condition for a function to be properly considered a Morse function is that all its critical points are non-singular, i.e. such that the determinant of the $V$ Hessian matrix calculated at the critical points is not vanishing.
-This is not true for our potential, anyway if the critical points are isolated, we can the same apply Morse theory by defining a 'pseudo-index' defined as the normal index, i.e. as the number of negative eigenvalues of the Hessian matrix.
-So that, for $\phi_0^s$, $H_{ij}=-J/N$, so that the index is $1$ because the rank of $H$ is $1$ and the only non-zero eigenvalue is $J/N$.
-For $\phi_{\pm}^s$, $H_{ij}=3J\delta_{ij}-J/N$, so that the index is $0$ because all the eigenvalues are positive.

-This mathematical anomaly can be fixed, without altering the topological structure of the $v$-level sets, by adding a positive quartic term to the quartic local potential.
-In this way $V$ turns out to be a proper Morse function.
+The fact that the critical points are non-degenerate are equivalent to request that each critical point is non-singular, or in other words, that the determinant of the Hessian matrix is non-vanishing.
+For $\phi_{\pm}^s$, $H_{ij}=3J\delta_{ij}-J/N$, which entails the index is $0$ because all the eigenvalues are positive.
+For $\phi_0^s$, $H_{ij}=-J/N$, which entails the saddle is singular.
+Anyway, the saddle is isolated and it can be showed that it corresponds to a critical point with index $1$.
+Consider an orthonormal coordinate system such that an axis is the line passing through the points $\phi_{\pm}^s$ and the remaining axes are orthogonal to the latter.
+The second derivative of $V$ along the aforementioned axis computed at $\phi_0^s$ is negative.
+The restriction of $V$ on each of the other axes has a global minimum in $\phi_0^s$.
+From this two consideration, we can infer that $\phi_0^s$ corresponds to a critical point with index $1$.

-The critical points $\phi_{\pm}^s$ are symmetric under $\mathbb{Z}_2$ and correspond to the absolute minimum of the potential $v_{min}=-J^2/4$ to which correspond the first critical level starting from bottom.
-The critical point $\phi_0^s$ is a saddle, and corresponds to the $0$-critical level, i.e. the second and last critical level.
-From a topological viewpoint, the $M_{v,N}$'s are homeomorphic to a couple of disjoint $N$-balls for $v\in [-J^2/4,0)$, while for $v\in (0,+\infty)$ they are homeomorphic to a single $N$-ball.
+The critical points $\phi_{\pm}^s$ correspond to the global minimum of the potential $v_{min}=-J^2/4$ to which the first critical level starting from bottom corresponds.
+The critical point $\phi_0^s$ is a saddle point and corresponds to the $0$-critical level, i.e. the second and last critical level from top to bottom to top.
+The topology of the $M_{v,N}$'s are retrieved attaching two $0$-handles, $\texttt{H}^{N,0}$, at the first critical level and an $1$-handle, $\texttt{H}^{N,1}$, at the second critical level.
+Therefore, the $M_{v,N}$'s are homeomorphic to a couple of disjointed $N$-balls for $v\in (-J^2/4,0)$, whereas for $v\in (0,+\infty)$ they are homeomorphic to a single $N$-ball.
+Equivalently, the topology of the $\Sigma_{v,N}$'s is that of two $N$-spheres for $v\in (-J^2/4,0)$ and to an $N$-sphere for $v\in (0,+\infty)$ (see Fig. \ref{sigmav}).

-According to Morse theory, the topology of the $M_{v,N}$'s are reconstructed by attaching two $0$-handles $H^{N,0}$ at the $-J^2/4$-critical level and an $1$-handle $H^{N,1}$ at the $0$-critical level.
-We recall that a $k$-handle in $N$ dimensions ($0\leq k\leq N$) is the product of two disks, one $k$-dimensional ($D^k$) and the other $(N-k)$-dimensional ($D^{N-k}$): $H^{N,k}=D^k\times D^{N-k}$.
-Morse theory allows us to calculate the Euler characteristic, defined by the Betti numbers $b_k$, by the formulae

-where the Morse number $\mu_k$ is the number of critical points of $M_{v,N}$ that have index $k$.
-For our model at $v\in [-J^2/4,0)$, $\chi(v)=2$ because there are two critical points of index $0$ below $v$, while at $v\in (0,+\infty)$, $\chi(v)=1$ because a critical point of index $1$ is added at $v=0$.
-We note that no particular behaviour is present in $\chi(v)$ at the critical potential $v_c$ because it is a constant.